 Definitional work: CASEL is reexamining the definition of SEL to ensure SEL is dynamic and inclusive of all learners, rooted in the integration of social, emotional, and academic development, and reflective of current science and developmental principles emerging from others in the space.

-Transformative SEL: Transformative SEL is anchored in the notion of justice-oriented citizenship, with issues of culture, identity, agency, belonging, and engagement explored as relevant expressions of the five core SEL competencies.
+Research Paper: A 2019 paper, Transformative Social and Emotional Learning (SEL): Toward SEL in Service of Educational Equity and Excellence, is anchored in the notion of justice-oriented citizenship, with issues of culture, identity, agency, belonging, and engagement explored as relevant expressions of the five core SEL competencies.
 Read the 2019 research article.

 Building Equitable Learning Environments (BELE) Framework: CASEL is part of a collective of diverse educators committed to tackling the inequities in our school system.
 The collective developed a framework to guide the redesign of public school systems that center the experiences of young people with evidence-based practice and resources to support lasting change.
 View the framework.